ruch798/Data-Visualization-Portfolio/Part1_FinalProject.md

 - **Canva** and **Venngage**: for creating custom visuals that support my story arc

 I intend to include accompanying graphics, such as reference charts, to help the audience understand the charts' takeaway faster.

+Finally, my call to action will include action items that will help to minimize screen time!
+- Turning off your phone’s notifications
+- Set your display color scale to monochrome during work hours
+- Set a time limit for apps that you use the most!